-a written examination, which accounts for the 70% of the total mark and
+- > a written examination, which accounts for the 70% of the total mark and - ➤ a group coursework that accounts for the 30% of the total mark.

 Students who fail the written examination do not benefit from the coursework marks.

 The marking scheme for the exam paper is shown to the students on the exam paper.
 The assessment criteria for the coursework, which is also presented to the students, include the number of techniques and the tools used to make a decision, the level of decisions' justification, etc